 Max. elevation: The maximum value / the upper bound for the elevation in meters.
 For specific images this value is read automatically from the file.

-Bounds SIze: The Width and Height of the resulting terrain in meters.
+Bounds Dimensions: The Width and Height of the resulting terrain in meters.
 When a georeferenced image is selected, this value is set automatically.

-Bounds Offset: The location of the resulting terrain in meters.
+Bounds Location: The location of the resulting terrain in meters.
 When a georeferenced image is selected, this value is set automatically.

-Note that the button left of X-Offset can be used to change the reference point for the terrain's position.
+Note that the button right of Location can be used to change the reference point of the terrain's position.

 16-bit and 32-bit images are supported for heightmap files.
 The 16/32-bit range is scaled to the elevation bounds similar as it is done with standard images.